Hard Rock Cafe Review: Orlando's BEST Tourist Restaurant $10-$30

-It's fair to say that on previous visits we usually had our beverages refilled without needing to ask so much of this depends on the server and on how busy the restaurant is at the time.
+It’s fair to say that on previous visits we usually had the rock star treatment.
+Our beverages were refilled without needing to ask.
+So much of this depends on the server and on how busy the place is at the time.
 It was by no means full, but we had felt rushed from the start, which can sometimes come across as feeling unwelcome.

 Put Another Dime in the Jukebox, Baby